Our Store, Our Story

 The Spanish Colonial Revival

 During the 1920s, Spanish Colonial architecture was en vogue in the Southwestern United States, and this trend continued well into the 70s and 80s.
-By 1960, my parents moved on from Vega's Gifts in downtown Nuevo Laredo to a much larger location to accommodate their next venture: Vega's Furniture.
+By 1960, Jorge and Estela Vega, moved on from Vega's Gifts in downtown Nuevo Laredo to a much larger location to accommodate their next venture: Vega's Furniture.

 Custom Furniture Design

 The 1960s was a great time for the furniture business in Nuevo Laredo and this was partly due to the Laredo Air Force base.
-My parents have said that the pilots transitioning in and out of Laredo at that time were great at helping their them spread the word on their new venture.
-Since these pilots were coming from all parts of the United States they often returned home with Vega's furniture and through word of mouth sent family and friends to visit our business.
-This is a tradition that is still the hallmark of our business model till this day.
+The pilots transitioning in and out of Laredo at that time were great at helping spread the word on their new venture.

-In 1973, my parents opened another location, but this time in Laredo, Texas where their next venture, Vega's Imports, would cater to wholesalers looking to buy large quantities of Mexican pottery and outdoor metalwork, and curios items to sell in their shops through the United States.
-The custom furniture manufacturing business operations would continue on in Mexico at the Vega's Furniture location.
+In the early 1970s, Vega's would open another location in Laredo, Texas with their next venture, Vega's Imports.
+It would cater to wholesalers looking to buy large quantities of Mexican pottery and outdoor metalwork, and curios items to sell at their shops throughout the United States.

 Visit Us in Laredo, Texas

-Come visit us whenever your travels bring you to Texas.
-We are sure that our showrooms will inspire you, and our lovely patio will be your oasis.
+Stop by for a visit whenever your travels brings you to Laredo.
+Our showrooms can inspire you, and our courtyard patio can be your oasis in South Texas.